-- Initiated when the patient's actions threaten the continuity of medical (or surgical) interventions or treatments.
-The patient is exhibiting unintentional behavior to harm self and/or others which ultimately interferes with treatment, such as attempting to remove lines, intubation tube, etc. Renewal of orders to continue MUST be written each calendar day. - Physician or house staff will conduct an evaluation/examination to assess patient's need to continue in safety restraints, and document the findings in the patient's medical record each calendar day. - The RN may determine an urgent need for restraints and apply them, but MUST immediately notify the physician and obtain an order from the physician. - Restraints should be released once the patient has met removal criteria established within the order. - Physician/house staff attending to patient's treatment must evaluate/examine patient within 24 hours. - The nurse performs assessments within the defined time frames: The continued need for restraints at least 1x/shift; Assessments to address physical needs occur at least every two hours.
+- o Initiated when the patient's actions threaten the continuity of medical (or surgical) interventions or treatments.
+The patient is exhibiting unintentional behavior to harm self and/or others which ultimately interferes with treatment, such as attempting to remove lines, intubation tube, etc. Renewal of orders to continue non-violent restraints MUST be written each calendar day. - O Physician or house staff will conduct an evaluation/examination to assess the patient's need to continue in non-violent restraints, and document the findings in the patient's medical record each calendar day. - o The RN may determine an urgent need for restraints and apply them, but MUST immediately notify the physician and obtain an order from the physician. - Restraints should be released once the patient has met removal criteria within the order. - o Physician/house staff attending to patient's treatment must evaluate/examine patient within 24 hours of the restraints being applied. - o The nurse performs assessments within the defined time frames: The continued need for restraints at least 1x/shift; Assessments to address physical needs occur at least every two hours.
 The results of the continued need and/or changes in physical assessment are conveyed to the physician.
+Please refer to the Policy 9.13 for the detailed requirements.

-• Orders for Violent and/or Self-Destructive Restraints
+Orders for Violent and/or Self-Destructive Restraints